-Leah Isner is a program alumnus, became certified in Radiography by the American Registry of Radiologic Technologists in 2017, and currently holds an unrestricted WV State License.
-Leah provides clinical oversight during student rotations at United Hospital Center.
+Morgan Koon is a program alumnus, became certified in Radiography by the American Registry of Radiologist Technologists in 2023, and currently holds an unrestricted WV State License.
+She received a Bachelor of Science in Criminal Justice from Fairmont State University in 2020.
+Morgan provides clinical oversight during student rotations at United Hospital Center.

-Michelle Klimas is a graduate of Camden Clark Memorial School of Radiology, became certified in Radiography by the American Registry of Radiologic Technologists in 2001, and currently holds an unrestricted WV State License.
-She became certified in Radiography by the American Registry of Radiologic Technologists in CT in 2018.
-She provides clinical oversight during student rotations at the VA Medical Center and Saint Joseph's Hospital.
+Ashleigh Lamp is a program alumnus, became certified in Radiography by the American Registry of Radiologic Technologists in 2002, and currently holds an unrestricted WV State License.
+Ashleigh provides clinical oversight during student rotations at United Hospital Center.